 40 Things To Do In Quebec City: Top Attractions To Hidden Gems

-I used to think there wasn’t much to do in Quebec City, but after living there for a month my perspective completely changed.
-I mean there’s just so so much rich history to discover here.
-I’m still discovering new things to do in Quebec City today – it’s unreal how much there actually is to do in this city!
+I used to think there wasn’t much to do in Quebec City, because of it’s small size.
+But after living in Quebec City for a month, and still going back for shorter trips, my perspective completely changed.
+There’s so much rich history to discover, and one of a kind activities, in every season.
+In fact, I’m still discovering new things to do in Quebec City today – it’s unreal how much there actually is to do in this tiny city!

 So are you ready for the biggest list of things to do in Quebec City you’ve ever seen!?
 Here’s all the things to do in Quebec City from the main attractions all the way to hidden gems.